 Back to School Shoe Drive

-Shoes that fit and are in good condition are an important part of every back to school shopping list, but not all families can afford them.
+Shoes that fit and are in good condition are an important part of every back-to-school shopping list, but not all families can afford them.
 New shoes give kids confidence and enable them to fully participate in academics, sports, and play.
-We want to provide a pair of shoes to every elementary school student who needs them, and you can help!
+We want to provide a pair of new shoes to every elementary school student who needs them, and you can help!

 Did you know that a child’s ability to read proficiently by third grade is one of the most important predictors of high school graduation and career success?
 From third grade on, children shift from learning to read to reading to learn.
 If a child is behind grade level at the end of third grade, they will struggle to master the more complex subject matter they encounter later on.
 National research shows that 2/3 of fourth graders in the U. S. are not proficient readers.
 This percentage is even higher among low-income students.